Can Sterile Neutrino Explain Very High Energy Photons from GRB221009A?: Constraints on sterile neutrino explanation

 Active neutrinos are produced associated with photons in the gamma-ray burst.
 They could convert into sterile neutrinos through mixing or dipole interaction.
 Sterile neutrinos can travel a long distance and convert back into active neutrinos and photons where the EBL attenuation is not prominent.
 Based on the different ways, one could conclude that the production and decay could be categorized into 1) both through mixing with active neutrino; 2) both through dipole interactions $d_\alpha \overline{\nu_{\alpha L}} \sigma_{\mu \nu} F^{\mu \nu} N$($\alpha=e, \mu, \tau$), and 3) produced through mixing(dipole interaction) while decaying through dipole interaction(mixing).
 Since there is only the IceCube track-like events limit on hand, we make the following discussions under the assumptions that the mixing is only between muon neutrino and sterile neutrino, and $d_\alpha$ is nonzero just for $d_\mu$.
 For the first case, mixing and mass of sterile neutrino would totally determine the produced photon flux.
 According to Refs.~\cite{Brdar:2022rhc, Smirnov:2022suv}, the mixing needed to match the observed number of energetic photons will exceed constraints from oscillation experiments searching for sterile neutrinos~\cite{MINOS:2017cae}.
 For the second scenario, the production of sterile neutrinos is severely constrained by the dipole strength and suppressed by phase space of three body decay~\cite{Brdar:2022rhc, Cheung:2022luv}.
 The production through mixing will always be dominant once the mixing exists.
 Thus, an alternative scenario that sterile neutrinos are produced through mixing while decaying through dipole interaction has been studied in~\cite{Brdar:2022rhc}.
 The expected photon flux is given as

-Here $\tau$ is the optical depth at $z=0.15$. $\Gamma$ stands for the total decay width of sterile neutrinos. $\rm{Br}_\gamma$ is the branching ratio of sterile neutrinos decaying into photons, where $\gamma$ labels the relativity boost factor $\gamma=E_N/m_N$. $dN_{\nu_\mu}/dE$ represents the neutrino flux which takes the aforementioned upper limit from IceCube~\cite{ICB}.
-After convoluting the photon flux with LHAASO's effective area~\cite{Ma:2022aau}, one could get the expected event number of photons to be detected.
+Here $U_{\mu 4}$ is the particular element of the mixing matrix being referred to.
+The burst is separated from Earth by a distance of $d$, and $\tau$ denotes the optical depth at a redshift of $z=0.15$. $\Gamma$ stands for the total decay width of sterile neutrinos. $\rm{Br}_\gamma$ is the branching ratio of sterile neutrinos decaying into photons, where $\gamma$ labels the relativity boost factor $\gamma=E_N/m_N$. $dN_{\nu_\mu}/dE$ represents the neutrino flux which takes the aforementioned upper limit from IceCube~\cite{ICB}.
+One could then get the expected event number of photons to be detected.
 However, we find that the feasible parameter space is tightly constrained by astrophysical and cosmological observations.

 {\it Stellar Energy Loss Constraints.} The sterile neutrino $N$ that we are studying can carry energy when it is produced under thermal conditions in a stellar system.
 It affects the energy loss, thermal conductivity, and the subsequent time evolution of the stellar population, as has been documented in various studies {(see, e.g., \cite{Raffelt:1994ry, Diaz:2019kim})}.
 In this way, the neutrino's behavior can significantly impact the development of stellar systems.
 Plasmon decays are kinematically allowed in the dense charged medium where $m_{\gamma^*}>T_{\mathrm{star}}$